bananabrann/traders-of-the-north/docs/planning.md

 - [ ] If User is on the game page
 - [ ] If User is on the instructions page
 - [ ] If User is on the credits/info page
-- [ ] User viking's first and last name
-- [ ] Opponent viking's first and last name
-- [ ] User's current runes
-- [ ] Opponent's current runes
-- [ ] User's stockpile of gold, fish, totems, and seaweed
-- [ ] Opponent's stockpile of gold, fish, totems, and seaweed
-- [ ] Who's turn it is

 ## Title
 Purpose: Contains the details of the title page